-The process to post WARN notices to the EDD website has changed.
-The WARN reports cover the basic information on notices received by EDD including dates, company name, city, number of employees affected and type of closure/layoff.
+The WARN reports are generated by the CalJOBSSM system and cover the basic information on notices received by the EDD including dates, company name, city, number of employees affected and type of closure/layoff.
 For more information on a specific WARN record, please send your request by email to WARNNotice@edd.ca.gov.

 Listing of WARN Notices from legacy system: Overview by company name of past WARN notices processed through the legacy system.

 - 2014 WARN Report through April 26, 2014